Workflow Step - Send an Email

 Upon selecting a form that has notifications enabled in a Form Step, an Email Step will be automatically added to the Workflow Builder Map and the form-level email configuration will be copied over.

 Note: The Notification Configuration Settings from the selected form will only be copied over once.
-Any changes made in the Workflow Builder or in the form's Notification page will not affect each other.
+Any changes made in the Workflow Builder or the form's Notification page will not affect each other.

 Properties Panel Configuration